GenomicsAotearoa/Pangenome-Graphs-Workshop/docs/2_Tools_and_setup.md

 |NZ_CP020423.2 Neisseria meningitidis strain FDAARGOS_212	| ASM207367v2	|GCF_002073675.2	|C	|-	|ST16521	|

-??? info "How the *Neisseria meningitidis* genomes were formatted for this workshop"
+??? circle-info "How the *Neisseria meningitidis* genomes were formatted for this workshop"

     The following code **DOES NOT** need to be run, but is provided here to show how the *Neisseria meningitidis* genomes were downloaded and prepared for analysis.